2013 USA Race Walking Grand Prix Series

 USA Race Walking Grand Prix Series: Teams

 Individuals may compete for a team only if they are registered under their team name with their association in the USATF Membership database prior to race day.
-All teams must e-mail a roster of USATF registered athletes, which includes the Athlete’s name, birth date, address, and USATF number, to the Grand Prix Coordinator before the race.
+All teams must e-mail a roster of USATF registered athletes, which includes the Athlete’s name, birth date, address, and USATF number, to the Grand Prix Coordinator (Dave Talcott – email@example.com) before the race.
+If this list is not received prior, the team will not score in the Grand Prix for that race.
 Once the team has been verified, only additions or subtractions of registered athletes need to be made.
 No day-of-race changes will be accepted.
 All USATF team-change rules apply.